pdp10/AstroJournal/README.md

 - Generation of a PDF document containing the targets observed by constellation.
 This is useful for checking observed and unobserved targets by constellation.
 - Generation of a txt document containing all user observation reports collected by decreasing date.
 This is for creating observation reports to be published in an astronomy forum (e.g. Stargazers Lounge).
 - Execution in batch mode (via command line).
-- Windows users can use a mini graphical window including a button for running the program.
-This is only temporary until a proper graphical user interface is completed.
+- A mini graphical window for running the program is provided.
 - Complete lists of Messier objects and Caldwell selection of NGC targets are included at the end of the generated PDF documents.
 - Although the program requires some form of structured input file, this is intentionally minimal in order to not distract the user who wants to insert his / her data rather than thinking of how to format this data.
 All input data is treated as a string and therefore is not parsed for controls.
 This leaves the freedom to the user to introduce the data content as s/he wish.
 For instance, although in each document header I use the Antoniadi Scale for Seeing, this can be trivially overridden with a customised one.
 The inserted value for the seeing is not controlled according to a specific scale.
 - Possibility to edit the document header and the footer according to one’s need.
 This must be done in LaTex for preserving the format controls in the final output file.